Side effects of radiotherapy for mouth and oropharyngeal cancer

 Your skin might go red or darker in the treatment area.
 You might also get slight redness or darkening on the other side of your body.
 This is where the radiotherapy beams leave the body.

 The red or darker areas can feel sore.
 Your radiographers will give you advice on washing the area and creams to soothe your skin.
-The soreness usually goes away within 2 to 4 weeks of ending the treatment.
+The soreness usually goes away within 4 weeks of ending the treatment.
 But your skin might always be slightly darker in that area.

 During your radiotherapy treatment, the skin might break down around the treatment area.
 Your nurse will use special dressings to cover and protect the area.
-The area usually heals up over a couple of weeks.
+The area usually heals up over a number of weeks.

 Tell the radiotherapy staff if you notice any skin changes